-- (2) Candidate's complete residence address, including street and number, if any; - (3) A declaration stating that he/she is a write-in candidate; - (4) The title of the office for which he/she is running; - (5) The date of the election. - (6) For any of the offices described in Section 13.5, a statement that the candidate meets the statutory and constitutional requirements for that office as described in that section. § 8600(a) - (b) The requisite number of signatures on the Nomination Papers, if any, required pursuant to Sections 8062, 10220, or 10510, or in the case of a special district not subject to the Uniform District Election Law (commencing with Section 10500), the number of signatures required by the principal act of the district.
+- (a) A Statement of Write-in Candidacy that contains the following information: - (1) Candidate's name: - (2) Candidate's complete residence address, including street and number, if any: - (3) A declaration stating that he/she is a write-in candidate; - (4) The title of the office for which he/she is running; - (5) The date of the election. - (6) For any of the offices described in Section 13.5, a statement that the candidate meets the statutory and constitutional requirements for that office as described in that section. § 8600(a) - (b) The requisite number of signatures on the Nomination Papers, if any, required pursuant to Sections 8062, 10220, or 10510, or in the case of a special district not subject to the Uniform District Election Law (commencing with Section 10500), the number of signatures required by the principal act of the district.